CNBC Awards

 Many businesses organize their chart of accounts so that expense accounts are grouped by department.
 This means departments like sales, engineering, and accounting each use the same list of expense accounts.

-Benefits of Chart of Accounts
+Benefits of the Chart of Accounts

 4. Speeds up financial reporting: With accounts already organized, the system can generate reports like balance sheets and income statements without manual input.